Truelove no pull dog harnesses

 So if you buy a xs or small harness, it is better to buy a small lead to match it.
 If you order a medium harness, you can also purchase a medium double ended lead.
 And as you have probably guessed a large lead would look better on a large or x large harness.

 The only difference in the lead sizes is in the width.
-All leads are 1.75 metres long and the widths are Small = 1.5 cm, medium = 2.0 cm and large = 2.5 cm.
+All leads are 1.75 metres long, which is a standard length and the widths are: Small = 1.5 cm, medium = 2.0 cm and large = 2.5 cm.

 For more information about our double ended leads please click here.

 "We wanted a padded harness with some reflective materials.
 We use a double ended lead and attach one to the top and one to the front.
 The pulling has pretty much gone.
 Very good product."
 Mrs Peters, Birmingham, UK